apache/pekko-persistence-r2dbc/docs/src/main/paradox/journal.md

   the persistent actor uses `persistAll` or `persistAsync`.
 A batch is flushed when this many requests are buffered.
 - `max-batch-time`: Maximum time a write request is buffered.
 If the batch does not reach `max-batch-size` first, it is flushed when this duration has elapsed since the first buffered request.
+Requests that arrive while a batch is being written are flushed as soon as that batch completes.

 ### Tradeoffs